 Track Your Success

-Keeping track of your success, in writing, makes a huge difference.
-You can count on willpower to get you through the first few days or even weeks.
+Keeping track of your success makes a huge difference.
+You can count on enthusiasm to get you through the first few days or even weeks.
 And once you’ve accumulated a few days of tracked progress it’s easier to continue.
 Plus, it’s oh so nice to see those trackers filling up.

 Have a Planned Reward